sbt/website/src/reference/02-DetailTopics/05-Plugins-and-Best-Practices/06-sbt-new-and-Templates.md

 after `sbt new` and determines whether it can resolve to a particular template.
 This is analogous to `resolvers` resolving a `ModuleID` from the Internet.

-The `Giter8TemplateResolver` takes the first argument that does not start with a hyphen (`-`), and checks whether it looks like a Github repo or a git repo that ends in ".g8".
+The `Giter8TemplateResolver` takes the first argument that does not start with a hyphen (`-`), and checks whether it looks like a GitHub repo or a git repo that ends in ".g8".
 If it matches one of the patterns, it will pass the arguments to Giter8 to process.

 To create your own template resolver, create a library that has `template-resolver` as a dependency: